 After you review this article, if you can't find the metric or attribute you need, you might be able to configure your own.
 The article Creating basic calculated metrics and attributes can help get you off to a great start doing this.

-Frequently asked questions about queries
+Frequently asked questions about reports

 - Do Insights reports work in Explore?